 1:Urban climate change resilience ‘reset’ 2.
 Data for urban resilience: From mainstream to innovative approaches 3.
 Resilient Urban Communities: From incremental to transformational change 4.
 Urban planning for resilience: Embracing informality 5.
 Resilient urban systems and services: From hard to soft infrastructure 6.
 Urban resilience finance: From exogenous reliance to endogenous reliability 7.
 The Urban Resilience Reset in a post-COVID world

-Aditya V. Bahadur, PhD. is a Principal Researcher at the International Institute for Environment and Development, specialising in climate-resilient urban development.
-Previously he worked with the Action on Climate Today programme supporting governments with climate policy and institutional development, and with the Overseas Development Institute (ODI).
-Aditya completed his PhD at the University of Sussex, UK and a post doctoral programme at Columbia University, USA.
+Aditya V. Bahadur, PhD, is a Principal Researcher at the International Institute for Environment and Development, specialising in climate-resilient urban development.
+Previously he worked with the Action on Climate Today programme supporting governments with climate policy and institutional development and with the ODI (Overseas Development Institute).
+Aditya completed a PhD at the University of Sussex, UK, and a postdoctoral programme at Columbia University, USA.

-Thomas Tanner, PhD. is a development geographer specialising in building resilience and adaptation to climate change through development policy and practice.
+Thomas Tanner, PhD, is a development geographer specialising in building resilience and adaptation to climate change through development policy and practice.
 He is Director of the Centre for Development, Environment and Policy at SOAS University of London, where he leads work on climate change, sustainability and development.
-He previously held positions at the Overseas Development Institute (ODI), Institute of Development Studies (IDS), UN Development Programme and UK DFID.
+He previously held positions at the ODI, the Institute of Development Studies, the United Nations Development Programme and the UK's Department for International Development.